jina/press/bio/short.md

-Jina is a design systems advocate and advisor.
-She advises Opvitae, leads an AIGA SF committee, and is a Product Design Expert in the Google Developers Experts network.

-Jina led design systems at Amazon, Salesforce, and Apple.
-Jina founded Clarity, the Design Systems Coalition, and the Design Systems Slack.
+Jina (they/she) is a design systems advocate.
+At Asana, they manage the designers on the design system team.
+They founded Clarity, the premier design systems community conference.
+And they manage the Design Systems Slack (with 20K+ members).

+They also co-chair the W3C Design Tokens Community Group.
+And on the Sass core team, they lead the brand and website design and development.
+In the Google Developers Experts program, Jina is recognized as a Web Technologies expert.

+Jina has led design systems efforts at Apple, Salesforce, and Amazon.

-Jina coauthored Design Systems Handbook, Fancy Form Design, and The Art & Science of CSS.
-She’s published several articles and speaks at conferences including Adobe MAX.
+Jina co-authored the Design Systems Handbook (DesignBetter.Co by InVision), Fancy Form Design (SitePoint), and The Art & Science of CSS (SitePoint).